-Key Takeaway: Twitter sentiment analysis is the process of classifying tweets as positive, negative, or neutral using natural language processing.
-It requires two distinct engineering steps: collecting tweet data through an API or dataset, and running that text through a sentiment classifier such as VADER, TextBlob, or a pre-trained transformer model like RoBERTa.
+Key Takeaway: Twitter sentiment analysis classifies tweets as positive, negative, or neutral with natural language processing.
+A pipeline has two stages: collecting tweet data through an API or dataset, then classifying that text using VADER, TextBlob, or a transformer like RoBERTa, which reaches roughly 88 to 91 percent accuracy on English tweets.

 Table of Contents